alexiusacademia/alexiusacademia.github.io/_posts/2019-07-03-easyplan-day26.md

 Start: 6:30pm
 Just fixed the keyboard shortcuts on Windows.
 What I did is I also set the accelerators on the main frame and called the commands from the ribbon with the bindings.
 End: 6:38pm

+Start: 9:15pm
+On the ```Project``` class, I've editted the method for calculating project duration as the previous was wrong.

+The next thing I'm gonna do is add dialog for project information to let users enter informations about the project.
+End: --